 - Competitive salary across all experience levels

-- Job stability and increasing demand
+- Job stability and increase demand

 - Opportunity to specialize further and increase income

-- Meaningful work helping children and families
+- Meaningful work help children and families

 Cons: